polymonster/hotline/readme.md

 [![docs](https://img.shields.io/docsrs/hotline-rs/latest)](https://docs.rs/hotline_rs/latest/hotline_rs/index.html)
 [![crates](https://img.shields.io/crates/v/hotline-rs)](https://crates.io/crates/hotline-rs)

 Hotline is a live coding tool that allows you to edit code, shaders, render pipelines, render graphs and more without restarting the application.
 It provides a `client` application which remains running for the duration of a session.
-Code can be reloaded that is inside the dynamic `plugins` and render pipelines can be edited and hot reloaded through `pmfx` files.
+Code can be reloaded that is inside the dynamic `plugins` and render configs can be edited and hot reloaded through `pmfx` files.

 <img src="https://raw.githubusercontent.com/polymonster/polymonster.github.io/master/images/hotline/geom_final.gif" width="100%"/>